luminis-ams/blog-text-classification/README.md

 ### To install all dependencies on ubuntu 16.04 run:

+(Before you ask me how to install on your os.
+You can always start a docker container using 'docker run -it ubuntu:16.04 /bin/bash' and copy and run the scripts in there.)

 sudo apt-get update
 sudo apt-get install python3 python3-dev python3-pip python3-h5py build-essential
 sudo pip3 install pip --upgrade